 If you're a HubSpot user, we encourage your to explore HubShop.ly to easily integrate with your eCommerce platform and power HubSpot abandoned cart workflows.

 As omni-channel shopping continues to evolve, more customers follow non-linear purchase paths than ever before.
-As a result, it's essential to nurture consumers as they browse and encourage them to convert.
+That's why one of the best eCommerce hacks is to nurture your audience as they browse your site, and encourage them to convert.

 Retargeting ads allow brands to target users who previously visited a website or are in a contact database (using custom audiences).
 These advertisements are available on a variety of platforms, including Google Display, Facebook, Instagram and more.